exercism/java/README.md

 There are two objectives to the design of this build:

-1. when a problem is built from within the xjava repo, the tests run against the "example" code.
+1. when a problem is built from within the xjava repo, the tests run against the "example" code (i.e. when you, the contributor, are developing the exercise);
-2. when a problem is built outside the xjava repo (namely, when it has been served through the CLI on a user's computer), the tests run against the "main" code.
+2. when a problem is built outside the xjava repo (when a participant is solving the exercise), the tests run against the "main" code.

 This repo is a mulit-project gradle build.